David F. Bauman

 David F. Bauman is a retired New Jersey Superior Court judge for Vicinage 9 Criminal Court sitting in Freehold, the county seat of Monmouth County, in the U.S. state of New Jersey.

 Background and education

-Bauman is of Japanese American descent.
+Bauman is of maternal Japanese American descent.
 He attended Columbia University (1981) and Boston College Law School (1986) and served as a lawyer in the United States Marine Corps.
 He joined New Jersey–based Bressler, Amery & Ross in 1991 and became partner in 1998.
 Bauman and his wife, a lawyer, live in Holmdel Township.

 New Jersey state court

 Appointment

 Bauman was nominated to the Superior Court by New Jersey Governor Jon Corzine and confirmed by the New Jersey Senate in 2008.
 He was confirmed for life tenure in May 2015.
 (In New Jersey mandatory retirement age is seventy.)

 Pledge of Allegiance ruling

 In 2015, Bauman dismissed a case against the Matawan-Aberdeen Regional School District brought by a student of the district and the American Humanist Association that argued that the phrase “under God” in the Pledge of Allegiance created a climate of discrimination because it promoted religion, making non-believers “second-class citizens”.
 He said the student could choose to skip the pledge, but upheld a New Jersey law that says pupils must recite the pledge unless they have “conscientious scruples” that do not allow it.
 He noted; “As a matter of historical tradition, the words ‘under God’ can no more be expunged from the national consciousness than the words ‘In God We Trust’ from every coin in the land, than the words ‘so help me God’ from every presidential oath since 1789, or than the prayer that has opened every congressional session of legislative business since 1787.”